paulhibbitts/DLC-Help/pages/02.moodle/03.students/05.viewing-turnitin-feedback/docs.md

     category: docs
 child_type: docs
 ---
-If you instructor has required you to use Turnitin to submit assignments, you can find their feedback following these instructions.
+If your instructor has required you to use Turnitin to submit assignments, you can find their feedback following these instructions.

 #### Click the link to the assignment.